 - Big Data & Big Computations is a big research area at UNM’s Center for Advanced Research Computing (CARC).
-First, thanks to LANL hardware donations, CARC increased its processing power nearly tenfold in 2017.
-What’s it using it for?
-Everything.
-The center is open to researchers from any department, and undergrads and graduates work in one of a handful of resident research groups, including the Center for Rapid Environmental Assessment and Terrain Evaluation (CREATE), which analyzes environmental data gathered from UNM.
+The center is open to researchers from any department, and undergraduates and graduates work in one of a handful of resident research groups.

-- That lab often works closely with the Data Mining Laboratory at NMSU, which won two separate NSF grants in 2016 of $360,000 apiece to research complex systems and integrate data analytics into an undergraduate research program at NMSU.
+- That lab often works closely with the Data Mining Laboratory at NMSU, which researches a variety of things including cyber-physical systems and smartgrids.

 Data Science Scholarships in New Mexico